Bagni di Lucca: History

 Bagni di Lucca has been known for its thermal springs since the Etruscan and Roman ages.
-The place was noted for the first time in an official document of 983 AD as "Corsena", with reference to a donation by the Bishop Teudogrimo of the territory of Bagni di Lucca to Fraolmo of Corvaresi.
-The area is rich in chestnut forests, mentioned by the Roman poet Virgil.
+The place was noted for the first time in an official document of AD 983 as "Corsena", with reference to a donation by the Bishop Teudogrimo of the territory of Bagni di Lucca to Fraolmo of Corvaresi.
+The area is rich in chestnut forests, as mentioned by the Roman poet Virgil.

 Some of the earliest accounts of occupation were by the Lombards.
 Their leader Alboin occupied the whole Serchio Valley for many years, building guard towers that were later converted to churches.
 One of them is Pieve di Controne.

 Between the 10th and 11th centuries, the village became a feudal property of the Suffredinghi, then the Porcareschi, and later the Lupari families.
 In the 12th century, the commune of Lucca occupied the territory of Bagni di Lucca.
 In 1308 Lucca unified the community of Bagni di Lucca with those of the nearby villages, forming the "Vicarship of the Lima Valley" with each hamlet governed by a member of the Bagni di Lucca parish.
-These members are still responsible for the monitoring of religious festivals and preservation of old churches.
+These members are still responsible for the monitoring of religious festivals and the preservation of old churches.

 Lucca restored the town in the 14th century, recognising the revenue from visitors to the thermal springs of Bagni di Lucca.
 The commune developed it as a destination for visitors, including international figures.

 Bagni di Lucca with its thermal baths reached its greatest fame during the 19th century, especially during the French occupation.
 The town became the summer residence of the court of Napoleon and his sister, Elisa Baciocchi.
 A casino was built, where gambling was part of social nightlife, as well as a large hall for dances.

-At the Congress of Vienna (1814), the Duchy of Lucca was assigned to Maria-Louisa of Bourbon as ruler of Parma.
+At the Congress of Vienna (1814), the Duchy of Lucca was assigned to Maria Luisa of Bourbon as ruler of Parma.
 Bagni de Lucca continued as a popular summer resort, particularly for the English, who built a Protestant church there.
 In 1847 Lucca with Bagni di Lucca was ceded to the Grand Duchy of Tuscany, under the domain of the Grand Duke Leopold II of Lorraine.
 His rule started a period of decline for the springs and casino as a destination, since he was used to a secluded life.
 In 1853 the casino was closed.
 It was reopened after 1861, when Lucca became part of the unified Kingdom of Italy.